instancio/instancio/README.md

 # Try it out

-To use Instancio with JUnit 5 use the  `instancio-junit` dependency.
-It includes `InstancioExtension` which allows reproducing data in case of a test failure, as well as a few other things.
+To use Instancio with JUnit 5, use the `instancio-junit` dependency.
+It includes `InstancioExtension` which allows reproducing data in case of a test failure, as well as a few other useful features.

 ```xml
     <dependency>